How to Fix reCAPTCHA Not Working in WordPress (10 Easy Tips)

 Themes can sometimes interfere with reCAPTCHA not working in WordPress.
 Therefore, you should rule this out when troubleshooting.

-To begin, activate a default WordPress theme like Twenty Twenty-Four.
+To begin, activate a default WordPress theme like Twenty Twenty-Five.
 Switching to a different theme can reset some WordPress settings, possibly fixing your reCAPTCHA problem.

 With the default theme active, test the reCAPTCHA again.
 If it’s working this time, your original theme might be the culprit.